 Step1: Perform power check

-- find that dc voltage is correct as shown in figure.
+- find that the dc voltage is correct as shown in the figure.

 Step2: Find input/output voltage

-- Suppose that calculation shows that input voltage is not faulty.
+- Suppose that the calculation shows that the input voltage is not faulty.
 There is not output signal or it is less than its required value as denoted in the above figure

 Step 3:use half splitting method of signal tracing

-- Find voltage at the output of the first amplifier or stage.
+- Find the voltage at the output of the first amplifier or stage.

-- The non-existence of voltage or voltage less than normal voltage value shows that issue exits with the first stage.
+- The non-existence of voltage or voltage less than normal voltage value shows that the issue exists with the first stage.

-- The errored dc voltage also denotes the problem is with the first stage.
+- The errored DC voltage also denotes the problem with the first stage.

-- This step is shown in below figure.
+- This step is shown in the below figure.

 Step4: use fault analysis

-- Focus on the errored stage and find a failure of components which can generate faulty output.
+- Focus on the errored stage and find a failure of components that can generate faulty output.

 - Likely faults: